Laravel-Lang/publisher/README.md

 If files do not exist in the destination folder, they will be created.
 And if the files exist, the console will ask you for a replacement.

-Also, if the files exist and you do not want to agree each time, you can pass the attribute `--force` or its alias `-f` for forced replacement.
+Also, if the files exist, and you do not want to agree each time, you can pass the attribute `--force` or its alias `-f` for forced replacement.

 ```bash
 php artisan lang:install de en ro zh-CN --force